ThePalaceProject/circulation-admin/README.md

 ### Nightwatch
 There are end-to-end tests that run on Nightwatch.
 This selenium-based test runner allows us to include integration tests for logging into the admin and clicking through different pages.

-To set up credentials for the tests to use, create a copy of `/tests/browser/globals.js.sample` as `/tests/browser/globals.js` and update the variables.
+To set up credentials and run the tests, check out the [README](/tests/README.md) in `/tests/.

-To run them, run `npm run test-browser` which will perform tests in headless versions of Chrome and Firefox.
-To run them individually, run `npm run test-chrome` and `npm run test-firefox` to run tests in Chrome and Firefox, respectively.

 ## License